-Today, we are going to be looking at Bluehost vs. WpEngine.
-As usual, these two Web-hosts will be going head to head on different aspects of their hosting service, and in the end, we get to see a winner.
-This is going to be an in-depth and unbiased view of both Web-hosts and we are going to see exactly what makes them special – and exactly why one should be chosen over the other.
+Today, we are going to be looking at Bluehost vs. WP Engine.
+As usual, these two hosting providers will be going head to head on different aspects, and in the end, we get to see a winner.
+This is going to be an in-depth and unbiased comparison between WP Engine vs. Bluehost and we are going to see exactly what makes them special – and exactly why one should be chosen over the other.

-Update 29 November 2019: Black Friday Promo available now, check out this promo page, and get the special promo price of $2.65/month!
-At the moment (29 Nov) this is the best discount you can find, make sure to take advantage of it before registering!
+Update February 2020: There’s a promo going on right now, check out this discount page, and get the special promotional price of $2.95/month!
+At the moment this is the best discount you can find, make sure to take advantage of it before registering!

-Bluehost vs. Wp Engine: A Complete Overview
+Bluehost vs. WP Engine: A Complete Overview

-Unlike Bluehost, WpEngine doesn’t offer a wide range of services.
+Unlike Bluehost, WP Engine doesn’t offer a wide range of services.
 It is a specialized WordPress hosting provider that only offers the option for managed hosting.
-This means that WpEngine only offers WordPress hosting – no other content management system can be set up on WpEngine servers.
-WpEngine’s major selling point is convenience.
-People who buy WpEngine’s hosting plans don’t need to worry about installs, updates, security patches or Plugins.
+This means that WP Engine only offers WordPress hosting – no other content management system can be set up on WP Engine servers.
+WP Engine’s major selling point is convenience.
+People who buy WP Engine’s hosting plans don’t need to worry about installs, updates, security patches or Plugins.

 As we also stated over and over in our Bluehost Review, this is hardly a contest.
-There are only a few Web-hosts more popular than Bluehost and WpEngine isn’t one of those.
+There are only a few providers more popular than Bluehost and WP Engine isn’t one of those.
 Not that it matters in any case, many times popularity just means a huge marketing budget, not a great performance.

-When you purchase a Web-hosting plan, you must have some basic expectations.
+When you purchase a shared hosting plan, you must have some basic expectations.
 At the top of the list must be great uptime and great speed.
 Your website must be accessible and it must be accessible quickly.
-Obviously, the better performing Web-host is the one that meets these requirements better than the other.
-So how do Bluehost and WpEngine measure in terms of speed and uptime?
-(Check out the WP Engine Review for more in-depth stats about WP Engine Performance over the past year)
+So how do Bluehost and WP Engine measure in terms of speed and uptime?
+(Check out the WP Engine Review for more in-depth stats about WP Engine Performance over the past year).

 Bluehost Speed Tests

-WpEngine Speed Tests
+WP Engine Speed Tests

-WpEngine has CDN enabled on all their plans and has up to nine data centers in London, California, Belgium, Taiwan, and Hong Kong.
-We also purchased a WpEngine plan to run speed tests, although we had run some tests on them a while ago when we awarded them the #1 Bluehost Alternative spot, we wanted to be sure that nothing has changed.
-From WpEngine’s admin portal, you can run performance tests to check out exactly how your website is doing in terms of load speed and response time.
+From WP Engine’s admin portal, you can run performance tests to check out exactly how your website is doing in terms of load speed and response time.
 We measured an average TTFB (response time) of 291ms.
-This is better than almost all of the Web-hosts that we’ve tested.
-The average load speed blew us away too, coming in at 478ms.
+This is better than almost all of the providers that we’ve tested.
+The average full page load speed blew us away too, coming in at 478ms.
 So, 99 out of 100 times, your website is fully available in less than half a second.
-If that isn’t amazing, we really don’t know what is.

-VERDICT; Bluehost performed well, and if it were against any other host perhaps it would have come out on top.
-WpEngine, though, is a freak of nature.
-Average response time of 291ms is probably what people refer to as lightning-fast speed.
+Bluehost performed well, and if it were against any other host perhaps it would have come out on top.
+WP Engine, though, is a freak of nature.
+An average response time of 291ms is probably what people refer to as lightning-fast speed.